Article updated 15.2.23 to incorporate the 2023 regulation changes

 This gives riders a chance to warm up and make any last-minute changes needed, for example in the event of weather changes or repairs.

-From the first practice on Friday the riders are pushing the limits aiming for Q2 and pole position.
 And now with the addition of Sprint Races which offer riders additional points towards the championship, qualifying is even more important as it counts for both grids.

 However, we can’t underestimate the Q1 riders, many assume this is the back end of the field, the slower riders and that’s simply not the case.